What is CDN?

-Content Delivery Network (CDN) is a geographically distributed network of servers and data centers with a primary goal to accelerate digital content delivery via the internet.
+A Content Delivery Network (CDN) is a geographically distributed network of servers and data centers that aims to accelerate digital content delivery via the Internet.
 CDNs date back to the late 90s of the last century.
-At this time the internet has gradually become an essential medium for people and enterprises.
-It moved to be a fundamental engine of every facet of contemporary society and the global economy from being just a communication and information sharing tool.
+At this time, the Internet has gradually become an essential medium for people and enterprises.
+It moved to be a fundamental engine of every facet of contemporary society and the global economy from being just a communication and information-sharing tool.
 This development established the internet’s performance as a hot topic.

 CDN Workflow Explained

-To better understand how CDN works, you have to imagine a global internet vendor with a headquarters and a network of warehouse distribution centers in various locations.
+To better understand how CDN works, you must imagine a global internet vendor with headquarters and a network of warehouse distribution centers in various locations.
 When you purchase something, it does not get delivered to you from the headquarters but from the closest warehouse hub.
-This way, the vendor saves time, travel costs and achieves higher customer satisfaction.
+This way, the vendor saves time and travel costs and achieves higher customer satisfaction.

 The logic behind CDN is identical.
-It creates a system of servers that cache the content hosted on your main server.
-Whenever there is a request coming to your host, instead of traveling all the way from your server to the end-user, the requested content gets delivered to the endpoint via the closest or the most appropriate server.
+It creates a server system that caches the content hosted on your main server.
+Whenever a request comes to your host, the requested content gets delivered to the endpoint via the closest or most appropriate server instead of traveling from your server to the end-user.
 It is determined by a complex algorithm that calculates which server would be optimal in speed, proximity, and overall performance.
-This is the so-called edge server that is either the closest or with the best performance.
-The edge server caches the content at the network edge and delivers it to the end-user with the fewest hops.
+This so-called edge server is either the closest or with the best performance.
+The edge server caches the content at the network edge and delivers it to the end user with the fewest hops.

 Benefits of Using CDN

-A better user experience is the overall result of applying the edge server approach, improving speed, and bringing a more robust data transfer stability.
+- A better user experience results from applying the edge server approach, improving speed, and bringing a more robust data transfer stability.
 This data transfer becomes extremely crucial when talking about video streaming.
 The continuous signal flow with no interruptions becomes vital if it is a live stream or video-on-demand (VoD).
 A lagging stream is not an option anymore.
 Customers are not tolerant as the alternatives are just a click away.
-Edge computing and CDNs drive the data cache closer to the end-user, minimize buffering and delays.
+Edge computing and CDNs drive the data cache closer to the end user and minimize buffering and delays.
 On the one hand, this improves request response time, which directly benefits the user; on the other hand, the decentralization of the data provisioning saves bandwidth from the main server.

-Scalability is an important factor in data management and a crucial one when referring to live video streaming.
+- Scalability is important in data management and crucial when referring to live video streaming.
 When streaming through a single server, large amounts of traffic can cause a bandwidth bottleneck or even hardware failures and interrupt normal streaming.
 CDNs allow for immediate scaling up to meet viewership spikes with ease.
-In addition, the multiple PoPs provide hardware redundancy and back-up options when streaming.
+In addition, the multiple PoPs provide hardware redundancy and backup options when streaming.

 The proper CDN for your OTT streaming platform

-Setting up a CDN is a major task in an OTT streaming platform development.
-Although the market seems very transparent, it often gets challenging to choose the most appropriate option.
-There are several big CDN players like Akamai, Cloudflare, Amazon CloudFront, Verizon Edgecast, as well as online video platforms like Wowza and IBM Cloud Video, offering CDN services through top-tier CDN partners or their own networks.
+Setting up a CDN is a major task in OTT streaming platform development.
+Although the market seems very transparent, choosing the most appropriate option often gets challenging.
+Several big CDN players like Akamai, Cloudflare, Amazon CloudFront, and Verizon Edgecast, as well as online video platforms like Wowza and IBM Cloud Video, offer CDN services through top-tier CDN partners or their own networks.
 They all have different payment options based on subscription or pay-as-you-go models.

 Choosing the most suitable CDN service depends on some factors.
 Among the most important ones are the content hosting/storage, the amount of data, the anticipated number of viewers and playbacks, geographical location of the audience.
 A video streaming development company (like Bianor) can use its expertise and experience to advise you on the best selection.
 With more than 15 years of experience in video streaming and video processing and many successful projects for the civil and defense sectors, Bianor is a leading video streaming expert.
 We are here to consult you and help you with your next video streaming.